 Only Murphy appears to try to act, showing a cold professionalism to his Timekeeper.
 Somehow, a movie about him appears to be more interesting than that of Sylvia and Will.
-It may have even been closer to Blade Runner that In Time wants to be (it, along with Logan's Run, appears to be a source of inspiration for Niccol, though it's closer to Michael Bay's The Island).
+It may have even been closer to this generation's Blade Runner that In Time wants to be.
+Along with Logan's Run, Blade Runner appears to be a source of inspiration for Niccol, though the end result is closer to Michael Bay's The Island.

 Another strange plot point is when Will escapes the Timekeepers with Sylvia.
 They have taken away his centuries and left him with only two hours.
 It appears that he is being arrested at night.
 However, despite having only two hours of life, he's still racing down to the ghetto with his hostage well into the morning.
 Somehow, to believe what we're seeing, he has to either have gotten more time or just taken it from Sylvia (both highly unlikely).
 The more logical explanation: Niccol just forgot about the two-hour time limit he had written.

 If that weren't illogical enough, we're suppose to believe that Will and Sylvia survive a fantastic car crash virtually unscathed; while that didn't kill them, the loss of time will?
 Just one after another moment of really stupid, unbelievable and ridiculous situations that cost In Time.